Sunday, November 6, 2011

 Well, that is the smallest view of what the vals is.

-The vals cruzado is a waltz within a waltz from Africa (3 beats against six), but Europe had a similar phenomena that did not make it to Argentina: The Baroque dance and music (below) is also in six-beat phrases.
+The vals cruzado is a waltz within a waltz from Africa (3 beats against six), but Europe had a similar phenomenon that did not make it to Argentina: The Baroque dance and music (below) is also in danced in six-beat phrases.
 In the following example, if one thinks in 6, notice what happens on 2 and 6!
-This is a common form of Baroque dancing in which dancers bob down on the beats 2 and 6 of each phrase--clear six beat phrases!
+This is a common form of Baroque dancing in which dancers bob down on the beats 2 and 6 of each phrase--clear six-beat phrases!

 As I mentioned earlier, if you count in six, they are bobbing slightly down on 2 and 6.
 That is the typical cross rhythm of their dance.
 The "cruzado" (meaning cross) is a sub-rhythm of the Argentine vals that at times is found also in Baroque, but Baroque was not the "cruzado" (cross rhythm) influence -- Africa brought that influence.
 In Latin percussion we call this counter rhythm the "trecillo" -- a part of the Afro-clave rhythm of nearly all of the forms of music in Latin America, including tango.
 The cruzado started in 6/8 sacred rhythms in Africa.
 I will write more about that later in a blog in which I will demonstrate the African influence with instruments and the Afro-clave in other forms of Latin American music as it relates to tango.

 Many people, including musicians, are not aware intellectually of this sub-rhythm; so let me explain: The vals cruzado has a waltz within a waltz.
-Sometimes it is very explicit, sometimes subtle, the cruzado (cross rhythm) is always there, and is the distinctive element of what makes the vals the "tango waltz" -- also called the vals criollo from its African roots.
+Sometimes it is very explicit, sometimes subtle, the cruzado (cross rhythm) is always there, and is the distinctive element of what makes the vals the "tango waltz," coming from its African roots.
 To be sure, many musicians do not seem to know this, but it is nonetheless the fact.
 They often feel it, but are not aware of its origins.

 Percussionists (tango dancers) need to know about these rhythms.
 You are percussively expressing yourself, striking your instrument (the floor) as a part of the tango orchestra.
 So my fellow percussionists, if you think in 3, a waltz has its emphasis on the first beat of each group of three (1**/1** etc.).
 If you think in 6 beat phrases (as the above dancers above have to), the same emphasis is 1**4**/1**4**).
 You will feel he musical phrasing more easily if you feel this in six.
 Practice counting at times when you are listening to the vals.

-Now let's add the African influence, also called the trecillo, by dancing on 1*3*5*/1*3*5*/1*3*5*/etc.* You must feel this first before being able to eventually feel the upbeat of this (which is the true cruzado).
+Now let's add the African influence, also called the trecillo, by dancing on 1*3*5*/1*3*5*/1*3*5*/etc.* You must feel this first before being able to eventually feel the upbeat of this.
+I call this the upbeat cruzado).

 For those used to watching young, flashy dancers, the following clip with very few views on YouTube will not be immediate appealing.
 However, this older couple are truly dancing 3 against six many times.
 I found this video clip because I was looking for someone dancing to Anibal Troilo's "Un Placer."
 I discovered Héctor and María Eugenia, dancing in this clear example of a very explicit cruzado rhythm in the vals.
 Check this out!

-Now, go back and start a little before the 1 minute 30 mark.
-Here you will see how Hector does not only the cruzado against what she is doing but he has a very nice poetic pause in the middle of it all.
+Now, go back and start a little before the 1-minute 30 mark.
+Here you will see how Hector performs not only the cruzado against what she is doing, but he has a very nice poetic pause in the middle of it all.
 Wonderful!
 Then keep going until the end of the song which ends with the cruzado being slammed out by the orchestra throughout the whole last phrase.

 Okay, one more?